TeamCodeStream/petclinic-dropwizard-clm/README.md

 Substitute 12345 with your New Relic license key.

-The docker app will generate some traffic that should be visible in NR1 under "Java Dropwizard PetClinic CLM"
+The docker app will generate some traffic that should be visible in NR1 under "Kotlin Dropwizard PetClinic CLM"

 Requires Java 18 (Java 19 not compatible with NewRelic agent)

 ## About

-This is an example **Java** RESTful web service for a **pet clinic**.
+This is an example **Kotlin** RESTful web service for a **pet clinic**.
 It is mainly based on [Dropwizard](https://www.dropwizard.io) and [PostgreSQL](https://www.postgresql.org).